Viscosity solutions of Hamilton-Jacobi equation in $RCD(K,\infty)$ spaces and applications to large deviations: Viscous approximation of the Hamilton--Jacobi semigroup

-Here we prove that on general $\RCD(K,\infty)$ spaces, solutions of the Hamilton-Jacobi-Bellman equation converge, when $\eps\downarrow0$, to solutions of the Hamilton-Jacobi equation.
+Here we prove that on general $\RCD(K,\infty)$ spaces, solutions of the Hamilton--Jacobi--Bellman equation converge, when $\eps\downarrow0$, to solutions of the Hamilton--Jacobi equation.
 The starting point is the following simple corollary of Proposition \ref{pro:kyoto}.

 \begin{Corollary} Let $(\X,\sfd,\mm)$ be an $\RCD(K,\infty)$ space with $K \in \R$, $\varphi \in \testi\X$ and set